Scientists Are 'Spying On Whales' To Learn How They Eat, Talk And ... Walked?

 On the difficulty of studying whale carcasses

-They are so big and they are so cumbersome to investigate.
+They are so big, and they are so cumbersome to investigate.
 The tools you need to open up the carcass of a 70-foot mammal are too big to really comprehend.
 And your opportunities to actually investigate a carcass like that where it hasn't started to decay are very rare and fleeting.

 So [at a commercial whaling operation] in Iceland, we had this unique opportunity to work with whatever material was not actively being processed.
-It was time-sensitive in many ways and it was also a bit like walking back in time, at least from the accounts and photos that I've seen of industrial whaling in the early 20th century. ...
+It was time-sensitive in many ways, and it was also a bit like walking back in time, at least from the accounts and photos that I've seen of industrial whaling in the early 20th century. ...

-You would think that for all the whales that have ever been killed through the process of whaling all around the world — in the 20th century alone some 2 to 3 million whales were killed through whaling by many nations — yet very few those whales were actually investigated by biologists of any kind.
+You would think that for all the whales that have ever been killed through the process of whaling all around the world — in the 20th century alone, some 2 to 3 million whales were killed through whaling by many nations — yet very few those whales were actually investigated by biologists of any kind.

 On a scientific discovery he made about whales' jaws